homearanya/active-escapes/src/pages/tours/umko-rafting.md

   description:
     - The Umkomaas River originates in Giant’s Castle and follows a winding course down to the Indian Ocean.
 The white water rafting trips take place in a valley that lies just 95 km from Durban and 65 km from Pietermaritzburg.
 Summertime rafting on the Umkomaas is typically Grade 3, however when the mighty African thunderstorms unleash themselves on the Drakensberg, this becomes a fast-flowing, high volume Grade 4 river.
 No previous rafting experience is necessary; but participants need to be reasonably fit to handle the physical nature of this rafting.

     - '<strong>Half Day Trip: 7km Raft / 3-4hr </strong>.
-Coffee & snack provided.
+Coffee and snack provided.
 Min of 4 persons needed to run a trip.
 Min age 12 years (under 18yrs to be accompanied by at least 1 parent/guardian per 2 minors)       ** Ideal for those wanting a shorter white water experience, with the thrill of experiencing some of the largest rapids on the river.'
     - 'Paddle Stretch: From <strong>Daisy Chain Rapid to Nyala Pans.</strong>'
     - Meet at 9am - Umkomaas Valley Site.
 After a comprehensive safety briefing over a cup of tea/coffee, we 4x4 transfer up-river and embark on a 7km section of Grade 3+ (low water) to Grade 4+ (high water) white-water back down to NP River Camp.
 We arrive back at the meeting point around 1pm.